Laura Fraser & Laurie Wagner

 Taming the Wild: Writing Personal Essays

-Please join me and San Francisco writer, Laura Fraser, where we’ll talk about turning our Wild Writing pieces into personal essays.
+Please join me and San Francisco writer, Laura Fraser, for a live call on March 28th, where we’ll talk about turning our Wild Writing pieces into personal essays.

 I love the personal essay form because we get to use the personal details of our lives, and crack them open to reveal the more universal story, the story that everyone can relate to.
 It’s a really crafty literary form that asks us the question, “what is this piece really about?”
 And then it helps us drill down into it, deepening our understanding of the piece, and allowing its greater meaning to emerge.